eSIM – what is it and how it works

 01

-Select your destination and pick your data plan.
+Select the country of your future destination and choose your data plan.

 02